7 Benefits of Breathing Through Your Nose

 Even though breathing is a 24-7 unconscious act we can put our attention on our breathing to make some positive changes.

-One of the best ways to improve your breathing is to use your nose instead of your mouth.
+One of the best ways to improve your breathing is to breathe through your nose instead of your mouth.

 Prepares The Air Before It Enters Your Body – When you breathe through your nose the air is moistened and cleaned before getting into your lungs.
 Your nose is the only organ able to properly prepare the air you breathe.
 The nose is a miraculous filter lined with tiny hairs called cilia.
 The cilia have many functions: they filter, humidify and warm or cool the air.
 The sinuses produce nitric oxide (NO) which is harmful to bacteria viruses and other germs.
 When you breathe through your mouth you bypass this and more toxins get into your system.
 The nitric oxide increases your lungs capacity to absorb oxygen.